The Weird Thing About Today's Internet

 Outside of the open-source server hardware and software worlds, we see centralization.
 And with that centralization, five giant platforms have emerged as the five most valuable companies in the world: Apple, Google, Microsoft, Amazon, Facebook.

-In mid-May of 2007, these five companies were worth $577 billion dollars in mid-May of that year.
-Now, they represent $2.9 trillion dollars worth of market value!
+In mid-May of 2007, these five companies were worth $577 billion.
+Now, they represent $2.9 trillion worth of market value!
 Not so far off from the combined market cap ($2.85) of the top 10 largest companies in the second quarter of 2007: Exxon Mobil, GE, Microsoft, Royal Dutch Shell, AT&T, Citigroup, Gazprom, BP, Toyota, and Bank of America.

 And it’s not because the tech companies are being assigned astronomical price-to-earnings ratios as in the dot-com bust.
 Apple, for example, has a PE ratio (17.89) roughly equal to Walmart’s (17.34).
 Microsoft’s (30.06) is in the same class as Exxon’s (34.36).

-Massive size has become part-and-parcel to how these companies do business.“Products don't really get that interesting to turn into businesses until they have about 1 billion people using them,” Mark Zuckerberg said of WhatsApp in 2014.
-10 years ago, there were hardly any companies that could count a billion customers.
+Massive size has become part and parcel to how these companies do business.“Products don't really get that interesting to turn into businesses until they have about 1 billion people using them,” Mark Zuckerberg said of WhatsApp in 2014.
+Ten years ago, there were hardly any companies that could count a billion customers.
 Coke?
 Pepsi?
-The entire Internet had 1.2 billion users.
+The entire internet had 1.2 billion users.
 The biggest tech platform in 2007 was Microsoft Windows and it had not crossed a billion users.

 Now, there are a baker’s dozen individuals products with a billion users.
 Microsoft has Windows and Office.
 Google has Search, Gmail, Maps, YouTube, Android, Chrome, and Play.
 Facebook has the core product, Groups, Messenger, and WhatsApp.